-Subsequent manipulations do not require special regard for aseptic technique and may be performed on a bench top.
+Subsequent manipulations do not require special regard for aseptic technique and may be performed on a bench top or in a fume hood.

 9.)
 Approximately 30 minutes before intending to quantify receptor activity remove Detection Substrate from the refrigerator and place it in a low-light area so that it may equilibrate to room temperature.
 Gently invert the tube several times to ensure a homogenous solution.